Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 Let $Duo$ be one of the Duo limit groups, $Duo_1,\ldots,Duo_r$.
-By definition (see definition 1.1), $Duo$ can be represented as an amalgamated product: $Duo=<d_1,p>*_{<d_0,e_1>} \, <d_0,e_1,e_2>*_{<d_0,e_2>} \, <d_2,q>$.
-By construction, in $Duo$ there exists a subgroup that demonstrates that generic elements $<p,q>$ in $Duo$ are indeed in the equivalence relation $E(p,q)$.
+By definition (see definition 1.1), $Duo$ can be represented as an amalgamated product: By construction, in $Duo$ there exists a subgroup that demonstrates that generic elements $<p,q>$ in $Duo$ are indeed in the equivalence relation $E(p,q)$.
 This subgroup that we denote: $<x,y,u,v,r,p,q,a>$, is generated by the subgroup $<p,q>$, together with elements $x$ for rigid and strictly solid specializations of some of the terminal limit groups, $Term_1,\ldots,Term_s$, that are associated by the sieve procedure with $E(p,q)$, elements $y,u,v$ for rigid and strictly solid specializations of some of the terminal limit groups of the Non-Rigid, Non-Solid, Left, Root, Extra PS, and Generic Collapse Extra PS resolutions that are associated with some of these terminal limit groups, and elements for specializations of primitive roots of the specializations of edge groups in the graded abelian decomposition of some of the terminal limit groups, $Term_1,\ldots,Term_s$, and in the graded abelian decompositions of the terminal limit groups of some of the Extra PS resolutions that are associated with them (see the proof of theorem 1.3).
-The subgroup $<x,y,u,v,r,p,q>$, being a subgroup of $Duo$, inherits a graph of groups decomposition from the presentation of $Duo$ as an amalgamated product.
-We denote the subgroup $<x,y,u,v,r,p,q,a>$ of $Duo$ by $Ipr$.